mrgrain/cdk-esbuild/README.md

 npm install @mrgrain/cdk-esbuild@3
 ```

-If _peer_ and _optional dependencies_ are not installed automatically (e.g. when using npm v4-6), please use this command to install all of them:
+If _peer_ or _optional dependencies_ are not installed automatically (e.g. when using npm v4-6), please use this command to install all of them:

 ```
 npm install @mrgrain/cdk-esbuild@3 esbuild